openid/fapi/fapi-2_0-message-signing.md

 put in place to protect that data.
 Such controls should follow data minimisation principles and ensure that there are tamper-proof audit logs.

-# IANA Considerations
+# IANA considerations
-## OAuth Dynamic Client Registration Metadata Registration
+## OAuth dynamic client registration metadata registration

 This specification requests registration of the following client metadata definitions in the IANA "OAuth Dynamic Client Registration Metadata" registry established by [@RFC7591]:

-### Registry Contents
+### Registry contents

 * Client Metadata Name: `response_modes`
 * Client Metadata Description: Array of the response modes that the client may use